 Originally posted on May 15th, 2021

-There is many steps a betrayer can take to repair their marriage after infidelity.
-I have compiled a list of the best practices and steps to take.
-If you (the betrayer) are unwilling to do any of the items below, it will be less likely your marriage or relationship will last.
+How do you repair your marriage after cheating?
+I have compiled a list of the best practices and steps to take in repairing the damage done.
+If you (the betrayer) are unwilling to do any of the items listed, it will be less likely your marriage or relationship will last.
 The items listed are not in any particular order.

 - SEEK HELP FOR YOURSELF!
 Both the betrayer and the betrayed need to seek medical and mental health help.
 If one partner does not seek help, this is certain sign a partnership will not last.
 If you are not finding what you need from professionals then seek different kinds of help such as support groups, marriage retreats, etc.